jyellick/fabric-wiki/Quorum-Change.md

 ## Spinning Up a New Peer

-There are two problems in spinning up a new peer:
+There are three problems in spinning up a new peer:
-* currently, non-validating peers don't really work (per jyellick@) and even if they did, they only have the blockchain, not the state
+1. currently, non-validating peers don't really work (per jyellick@) and even if they did, they only have the blockchain, not the state
-* when the peer is retrieving the blockchain and state from the current quorum-set, it has no way of validating that that blockchain/state is correct (an issue of trust).
+2. when the peer is retrieving the blockchain and state from the current quorum-set, it has no way of validating that that blockchain/state is correct (an issue of trust).
+3. once a "new peer" has a moderately up-to-date blockchain and state, it needs to actually "switch" into being a peer.
+We'll address these in order 2, 1, 3.

 ### Trust and verifying downloaded blockchain and state